 9.3.2 Laboratories shall have a documented policy for resolving case review disagreements between analysts and reviewers.

 Each laboratory shall establish a documented competency testing and proficiency testing program.
 Each laboratory shall have documented protocols for monitoring the competency and proficiency of its analysts.

 NOTE It is recognized that different jurisdictions may define competency and proficiency testing in a manner other than how they are used here.
 In this context, competency tests measure the ability of the analyst to produce accurate results.
 Proficiency tests are an ongoing process in which a series of proficiency samples, the characteristics of which are not known to the participants, are sent to laboratories on a regular basis.
 Each laboratory is tested for its accuracy in identifying the presence (or concentration) of the drug using its usual procedures.

-IVA.12.1 Internal audits of laboratory operations shall be conducted at least once a year.
+12.1 Audits of laboratory operations should be conducted at least once a year.

-IVA.12.2 Records of each audit shall be maintained and include the scope, date of the audit, name of auditor(s), findings and any necessary corrective actions.
+12.2 Records of each audit shall be maintained and should include the scope, date of the audit, name of auditor(s), findings and any necessary corrective actions.